 - What I like about trees is that they are home for cute animals.

 - I like the apples they have.

 - I love trees because they give us maple syrup.

-Stay tuned for photos of our return to Hull-Jackson Montessori later this fall, and additional resources on our website for teachers and administrators to use trees in the classroom.
+Stay tuned for photos of our return to Hull-Jackson Montessori later this fall, and additional resources on our website for teachers and administrators to use trees in the classroom maid near me.
 Special thanks to Hull-Jackson Montessori, especially Principal Cantrell and Assistant Principal Dr. Miles, Nashville Tree Foundation, and the riders of the TREE Fund for working with us to put this special event together.